python-jsonschema/check-jsonschema/README.md

 - `check-readthedocs`:
     Validate ReadTheDocs config against the schema provided by ReadTheDocs

+- `check-pre-commit-config`:
+    Validate .pre-comit-config.yaml against the schema provided by SchemaStore

+- `check-pre-commit-hooks`:
+    Validate .pre-comit-hooks.yaml against the schema provided by SchemaStore

 - `check-renovate`:
     Validate Renovate config against the schema provided by Renovate (does not support renovate config in package.json)